mavlink/MAVSDK-docs/en/cpp/quickstart.md

 ./takeoff_and_land udp://:14540
 ```

-The MAVSDK application should connect to PX4, and you will be able to observe behaviour through the SDK terminal, SITL terminal, and/or *QGroundControl*.
+The MAVSDK application should connect to PX4, and you will be able to observe the example running in the SDK terminal, SITL terminal, and/or *QGroundControl*.
+The expected behaviour is shown here: [Example: Takeoff and Land](../examples/takeoff_and_land.md).

 > **Note** The first argument above is the connection string (`udp://:14540`).
   This is the standard PX4 UDP port for connecting to offboard APIs.

 ## Next Steps